beanone/agentical/README.md

 ## Features

-- 🔌 **LLM Integration**: Built-in support for OpenAI and Anthropic, with an extensible provider system
+- 🔌 **LLM Integration**: Built-in support for OpenAI, Anthropic, and MCP, with an extensible provider system
 - 🛠️ **Flexible Tool System**: Easy-to-use interface for creating and managing tools
 - 🔒 **Type Safety**: Full type hints and runtime type checking with Pydantic
 - 🧩 **Modular Design**: Easily extend with new providers and tools